OMichaud0/COMP597-starter-code/docs/slurm.md

 ## Storage

-There are tree main disk storage that can be used for the project.
+There are three main disk storage that can be used for the project.
 The details of each are below.
 Please read them in details, as it can have an impact on the project.

 ### Home directory